si/11ty/posts/blog/2011/dtotm-the-higgs-design-co.md

 Back in 2006, three (bored) students on placement from Loughborough University realised there wasn't enough information out there for universities to assist placement students so they set out to resolve this.

-Fast forward five years and the small startup is now a team of 15 with the goal ofÂ reorientingÂ the product to a web application with more emphasis on the user, expecting to be launched in late part of 2011.
+Fast forward five years and the small startup is now a team of 15 with the goal of reorienting the product to a web application with more emphasis on the user, expecting to be launched in late part of 2011.

 The Higgs Design Co are also working closely with a number of other clients, including the world's most prestiges rose suppliers David Austin Roses and racing driver Adam Christodoulou.